RSer-XDU/G-FSDet/README.md

    - use the base model from step2 as model initialization and further fine tune the bbox head with few shot datasets.

-### An example of DIOR split1 1 shot setting with 2 gpus
+### An example of DIOR split1 10-shot setting with 2 gpus

 ```bash
 # step1: base training for voc split1